 There are many more things to do in Kerala, many more places to visit, to eat and explore a state so beautiful, but let’s leave something for your next trip to Kerala, shall we?
 Till then, put these all in your itinerary and get ready to have the best time of your life on your beautiful vacation in God’s Own Country!

 Frequently Asked Questions About Things To Do In Kerala

 A. Kerela is home to a number of hill stations and beaches which makes it one of the most beautiful destinations in South India.
-Some of the remarkable places that you can miss in Kerela are Allepey, Munnar, Kovalam, Kochi Wayanad, and Kumarakom.
+Some of the remarkable places to visit in Kerela are Allepey, Munnar, Kovalam, Kochi Wayanad, and Kumarakom.

 A. Kerela is known for its mesmerizing beauty, its beautiful mountains and lush green hills, the curvy bends of the rivers, the thundering waterfalls, amazing beaches, and coffee/ tea gardens.
 The enchanting beauty of the place earned it the name “God’s own Country”.